bradietilley/pest-stories/docs/documentation.md

 - an expectation of you _"can"_ or _"cannot"_ perform the action, where applicable
 - an assertion where you check if the actual results are as you expect

-You play with building blocks to form a situation where a feature/limitation test stems from, then you perform a task and assert the results are as expected.
+You play with building blocks to form a situation where a feature/limitation test stems from, then you perform an action and assert the results are as expected.
 Simple!

 Read more about [Stories](/docs/stories.md).